 6. Months of the Jewish Year.

 Originally, numerals were put in place to distinguish one month from another.
 Aviv, the month that marks the beginning of spring, is the first month.
-The following months, like the days of the weeks, are referred to as the second month, the third month, and so forth.
+The following months are referred to as the second month, the third month, and so forth.
 The Bible mentions the names of many of the other months besides Aviv.
 The second month is named Ziv (1 Kings 6:1); Etanim, is the seventh month (1 Kings 8:2); and the eight-month is known as Bul ( 1 Kings 6:38).

 The months of the Jewish calendar are as follows: